JockLawrie/JuliaFromScratch.jl/README.md

 You can see this at the REPL by typing `Pkg.status()`.

-Also note the newly created `MyTestPackage\Manifest.toml` file, which automatically generated and updated, you needn’t ever edit this file.
+Also note the newly created `MyTestPackage\Manifest.toml` file, which is automatically generated and updated, you needn’t ever edit this file.
-It lists the dependencies, and dependencies of dependencies; that is, every package needed to use `MyTestPackage`.
+It lists the dependencies, and dependencies of dependencies.
+That is, it lists every package needed to use `MyTestPackage`.
 It also lists the version numbers of each dependency.
 This is helpful when copying an existing package to a new directory or a new machine – just type `Pkg.instantiate()` and Julia will use `Manifest.toml` to fetch all dependencies with the correct versions.